RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Training Datasets} In our experiments, we study the effect of reinforcement learning with verified rewards (RLVR) when training on data generated by \methodname{}.
-To construct this data, we manually design 32 query templates and associated generators that produce SQL queries over diverse database schemas.
-These templates span a range of complexity, from simple retrieval and aggregation queries, to ranking entities by associated metrics, and more complex queries that compute metrics over time and compare them across cohorts.
+\paragraph{Training Datasets} We study the effect of RLVR when training on data generated by \methodname{}.
+To construct this data, we manually design 32 query templates and generators spanning a range of complexity, from simple retrieval and aggregation to ranking and cross-cohort comparisons over time.

-We generate Rings for the Spider train and dev databases using a script that assumes a one-to-one mapping between tables and entities, columns and attributes, and relationships and joins.
-Joins are automatically inferred from foreign keys specified in the database schema.
+We generate Rings for the Spider train and dev databases using a script that assumes a one-to-one mapping between tables and entities, columns and attributes, and relationships and joins, with joins automatically inferred from foreign keys.
 Given each Ring–database pair, \methodname{} produces question–SQL pairs.
-Using this process, we construct a dataset, \textbf{\datasetname{}}, consisting of 5,000 question–SQL pairs that cover a broad range of question types.
-We generate 4,000 training and 1,000 development samples using the Spider train and dev splits, respectively, and use GPT-4o-mini to rephrase the questions.
+The result is \textbf{\datasetname{}}, a dataset of 5,000 question–SQL pairs (4,000 train, 1,000 dev, following the Spider database splits), with questions rephrased using GPT-4o-mini.

-We compare against two subsets of the SynSQL dataset \cite{omnisql2025}.
-The first, \textbf{SynSQL-Uniform}, contains 5,000 examples sampled uniformly across all difficulty levels.
-The second, \textbf{SynSQL-Complex}, contains 5,000 complex question–SQL pairs previously used by \cite{ma2025sql} to train state-of-the-art text-to-SQL models.
+We compare against three synthetic data generation methods: \textbf{SENSE} \cite{yang-etal-2024-synthesizing}, SynSQL \cite{omnisql2025}, and \textbf{SQLFlow} \cite{cai2026text2sql}, sampling 5,000 examples from each.
+For SynSQL, we use two subsets: \textbf{SynSQL-Uniform}, sampled uniformly across difficulty levels, and \textbf{SynSQL-Complex}, the same 5,000 complex question–SQL pairs used by \cite{ma2025sql} to train state-of-the-art models.
+We also compare against models trained on samples of the Spider and BIRD train sets to assess synthetic data against human-annotated data.
+For all datasets, each SQL query is executed to verify a non-null result, ensuring a meaningful reward signal during RLVR training.

-For all three training datasets, each SQL query is executed to verify that it returns a non-null result, ensuring a meaningful reward signal during RLVR training.
-We provide statistical properties of the queries in each training dataset in Appendix \ref{app:training_data_stats}.
-Based on metrics such as the number of tables and columns, SQL AST depth, and the counts of operations, joins, and \texttt{WHERE} clauses per query, we find that \datasetname{} contains more complex queries on average than either SynSQL split.
-However, both SynSQL splits exhibit more extreme outliers, indicating the presence of queries that are more complex than those in \datasetname{}.